GaldinomvSF/Sentence-Analyzer/README.md

 # Sentence-Sentiment-Analyzer

 This Java Application evaluates the Sentiment of a Sentence based on a data set with previous reviews.
-All sentences are scaled betweeen -2 and 2, where -2 is very sad/bad and 2 is very happy/good.

 # Installion